 We have received notice from three major companies alleging that we are infringing their patents.
-One of these companies, Nortel Networks, filed a claim against us alleging patent infringement and we are in litigation as of the date of this registration statement.
+One of these companies, Nortel Networks, filed a claim against us alleging patent infringement and we are in litigation as of the date of this registration statement, as further explained in Part II, Item 1, Legal Proceedings below.
 Following examination of this claim, we have denied Nortel's allegations and intend to defend the action vigorously.
 Without regard to the merits of this or any other claim, if judgments by a court of law on this or any other claim received in the future were to be upheld, or if we otherwise agree to the settlement of such claims, the consequences to us may be severe and could require us to, among other actions:

-- stop selling our products that incorporate the challenged intellectual property; - · obtain a license to sell or use the relevant technology, which license may not be available on reasonable terms or available at all; - · pay damages; or - redesign those products that use the disputed technology.
+- stop selling our products that incorporate the challenged intellectual property; - obtain a license to sell or use the relevant technology, which license may not be available on reasonable terms or available at all; - · pay damages; or - redesign those products that use the disputed technology.